Aviation industry of Russia: Military aircraft

 As the Sino-Soviet split deepened, the Soviet Union made a effort to support India, especially with the sale of advanced MiG-21 fighter aircraft.
 The United States and the United Kingdom refused to sell advanced weaponry to India, further compelling the country to turn to the Soviets for military aid.

 The Soviet Union offered India full transfer of technology and rights for local assembly to Hindustan Aeronautics Limited.
 Subsequently, the MiG-27 attack aircraft was also produced locally by HAL.

 Sukhoi Su-30MKI aircraft are produced under licence by Hindustan Aeronautics in Nashik, India.

 Large scale cooperation between India and the Soviet Union in aircraft production increased under the term of Indian Prime Minister Indira Gandhi following the signing of the Indo-Soviet Treaty of Friendship and Cooperation in 1971, in response to closer relations between Pakistan, China and the United States.
 This was a significant deviation from India's previous position of non-alignment.

 This cooperation would continue following the breakup of the Soviet Union, with production and maintenance of the Sukhoi Su-30MKI under licence by HAL beginning in 2004.
 In 2024, Indian media reported negotiations between HAL and Russia for exporting Indian-produced Su-30MKIs.

 Mikoyan MiG-29K performing an arrested landing on INS Vikramaditya.

 The MiG-29K programme was revived in response to the decision of the Indian Navy to acquire the former Russian Navy carrier Kiev-class carrier Admiral Gorshkov, renamed as INS Vikramaditya after undergoing an extensive conversion.
 The program had previously stalled due to lack of funds, as well as the Russian Navy preferring the Sukhoi Su-33 during the 1990s.
 Modifications were made to fit Indian requirements, including the Zhuk-ME radar, RD-33MK engines, and updated avionics.
-This marked the first time a Russian origin aircraft operated from an aircraft carrier, replacing the previous British Aerospace Sea Harrier in Indian Navy service.The improvements made to the MiG-29 were carried over to the Russian Navy, when it ordered a batch of MiG-29KR aircraft for its carrier Admiral Kuznetsov in 2009.
+This marked the first time a Russian origin aircraft operated from an aircraft carrier, replacing the previous British Aerospace Sea Harrier in Indian Navy service.
+The improvements made to the MiG-29 were carried over to the Russian Navy, when it ordered a batch of MiG-29KR aircraft for its carrier Admiral Kuznetsov in 2009.

 In late 2025, several sources reported that Armenian Air Force was considering a deal for 12 Sukhoi Su-30MKI aircraft from Hindustan Aeronautics Limited, as a counter to the acquisition of JF-17 Thunder fighters by the Azerbaijani Air Force from Pakistan.
-Armenian already operates a small number of Su-30SM aircraft delivered from Russia.
+Armenia already operates a small number of Su-30SM aircraft delivered from Russia.